krko1mrko/wro2026-fe/README.md

 - Open Challenge pathfinding
 - Obstacle avoidance pathfinding

-The planner uses the robot’s current position and environmental data to generate a path that balances efficiency and safety.
+The planner uses the robot’s current position and environmental data to generate a path using Hybrid A* algorithm.
+It avoides obsticles while generating one of the shortest paths possible given the robot dynamics.

 ---

 ### 4. Obstacle Detection and Avoidance Module

-This module processes LiDAR data to detect dynamic obstacles.
+This module processes LiDAR data and camera reading to detect dynamic obstacles and avoid them while following the signal rules.

 Steps include:
-- Detection of obstacles from point cloud data
+- Detection of obstacles from point cloud data and camera readings
 - Classification of detected objects
 - Modification of trajectory to avoid collisions

 This module ensures safe navigation during the obstacle challenge.